Salt Lake City Bail Hearing Attorney

 Dealing with a Salt Lake City Bail Bondsman

 Sometimes, you may not be financially able to pay the amount of bail the judge sets.
 If you cannot gather money to pay your bail from close family or friends, you should consider contacting a bail bondsman.
 In particular, cases where more severe crimes are alleged, the judge can impose cash-only bail, meaning you cannot use the services of a bondsman.
 However, most of the time, you are permitted to have the bondsman act as a surety.
 In exchange for you paying a small fraction of the bail amount to them, usually 10%, the bondsman will agree to pay the court the full amount if you skip bail and do not appear in court.

 Our Salt Lake City bail hearing attorneys can refer you to a reputable bail bondsman in the area.
 If you do not show up for court, however, any bail bondsman who acted as a surety will come after you and anyone else who co-signed for the full amount they had to pay the court.
 If you try to avoid repayment, they are known to employ such tactics as sending bounty hunters to track you down.

-Call Our Skilled Salt Lake City Bail Hearing Attorneys Today
+Call Our Skilled Salt Lake City Bail Hearing Attorneys To Discuss Your Defense Options

 If you were arrested for a criminal offense and you need legal aid with a Utah bail hearing, you should consult with an experienced Salt Lake City bail hearing lawyer immediately.
 While many people understand that they need a lawyer for a criminal trial, some do not realize that it is just important to have competent counsel at your side for a bail hearing, where a decision will be made that could end with you spending months or years in jail awaiting trial.
 At Overson Law PLLC, we know how high the stakes are when your liberty is involved.
 We will fight at your bail hearing for you to be released with minimal to no bail.
 After that, we can get started on the rest of your case.
-Call us today at (801) 758-2287 for a free legal consultation to discuss the details of your case.
+Contact Overson Law, PLLC, today at (801) 758-2287 for a free legal consultation to discuss the details of your case.
 Our online submission form can also be used to schedule your appointment.